lalithadsuresh/WordleDemake/README.md

 ## Note

-If you are having trouble starting the game, press SPACE to start if on a computer!
+If you are playing on a computer (non-NES device), please press SPACE instead of A to begin or guess word!

 ## Play the game